HannaZhao/Getting-and-Cleaning-Data/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-In a separate data set is provided:
+For each record is provided:
 ======================================

 * Average feature values per subject per activity for variables(features) which calculated "mean()" and "std()" functions
+* Its activity label.
+* An identifier of the subject who carried out the experiment.

 The dataset includes the following files:
 =========================================

 * 'README.md'

-* "./data/outputSummarizedDataSet_Means.csv" - a txt file with average of each variable for each activity and each subject
+* "./data/outputSummarizedDataSet_Means.txt" - a txt file with average of each variable for each activity and each subject

 Notes:
 ======
 * Features are normalized and bounded within [-1,1].
-* Each feature vector is a row on the csv file outputSummarizedDataSet_Raw.csv / raw data
-* Each feature value in the csv file outputSummarizedDataSet_Means.csv is an average value of the corresponding feature value /processed data
+* Each feature value in the txt file outputSummarizedDataSet_Means.txt is an average value of the corresponding feature value

 Feature Selection